Our Veterinarians in Tucson, AZ

 Boarding Kennel Staff

 When your pets board with us, they are cared for our excellent kennel assistant team.
-Saul and Fern split the day up and are responsible for the day to day care of our boarding animals.
-Both are graduates from our local veterinary assistant programs and have focused on providing excellent patient care.
-It is Saul and Fern who spend their time ensuring your pet is kept clean, dry, fed per your instructions, walked, and entertained daily.
+Ehryn and Danielle split the day up and are responsible for the day to day care of our boarding animals.
+It is these two wonderful ladies who spend their time ensuring your pet is kept clean, dry, fed per your instructions, walked, and entertained daily.
 They are the ones who alert the medical staff immediately when a boarder is behaving unusually.
-Having Saul and Fern as our dedicated boarding staff ensures your pet is cared for to the standards all animals receive in our hospital.
+Having Ehryn and Danielle as our dedicated boarding staff ensures your pet is cared for to the standards all animals receive in our hospital.